- PCx86, an x86-based emulator of the IBM PC and PC-compatibles

 PCx86 has steadily evolved to support more classic x86-based machines, including the IBM PC XT, the 80286-based IBM PC AT, and the 80386-based COMPAQ DeskPro 386.
 PCx86 fully supports the original machine ROMs, video cards, etc, and all machines run at their original speeds.

-The goals of the JSMachines Project are to create fast, full-featured simulations of classic computer hardware, help people understand how these early machines worked, make it easy to experiment with different machine configurations, and provide a platform for running and analyzing old computer software.
+The goals of the PCjs Project are to create fast, full-featured simulations of classic computer hardware, help people understand how these early machines worked, make it easy to experiment with different machine configurations, and provide a platform for running and analyzing old computer software.

-Below is the OSI Challenger C1P, another simulation in the JSMachines Project.
+Below is the OSI Challenger C1P, another simulation in the PCjs Project.
 It simulates Ohio Scientific’s 6502-based microcomputer, released in 1978.
 More details about this simulation and the original machine are available in the C1Pjs Documentation.

 The PCjs Project is now an open-source project on GitHub.
 All published portions are free for redistribution and/or modification under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 You are required to include the following links and copyright notice: